 1943 The Patriots stand guard at the National Theatre in New York.
-Sidney Kingsley's play highlights the hardships of the Founding Fathers, and wins the Drama Critics' Circle Award for best play.
+Sidney Kingsley's play highlights the hardships of the Founding Fathers, and wins the New York Drama Critics' Circle Award for Best Play.
 It stars Raymond Edward Johnson, Madge Evans, and Cecil Humphreys.

 1947 All My Sons, Arthur Miller's drama depicting post-war America and the end result of one father's choice, unfolds at the Coronet Theatre in New York.
 Arthur Kennedy and Ed Begley are featured as son and father.
-The play runs for 41 weeks, Miller's first Broadway hit.
+The play runs for 41 weeks and is Miller's first Broadway hit.

 1998 Disappointment reigns on Broadway with the opening of Paul Simon's eagerly expected first musical, The Capeman, about a real-life murderer who seeks salvation and forgiveness.
 The music is found to be fascinating, but the book by Nobel laureate Derek Walcott is found to be static, undramatic, and unconvincing.
 Family members of the murder victims picket opening night.
 The musical runs 68 performances at the Marquis Theatre.

 2002 Bea Arthur's solo show, Bea Arthur on Broadway: Just Between Friends begins performances at the Booth Theatre.
-The co-star of Mame and The Threepenny Opera, not to mention TV's Maude, earns a Tony nomination for her show.
+The co-star of Mame and The Threepenny Opera, not to mention TV's Maude and The Golden Girls, earns a Tony nomination for her show.

 More of Today's Birthdays Owen Davis (1874-1956).
 W.C.
 Fields (1880-1946).
 Mary Eaton (1901-1948).
 "Professor" Irwin Corey (1914-2017).
 Victor Mature (1913-1999).
 Michael Higgins (1920-2008).
 Tom Selleck (b.
 1945).
 Terry Kinney (b.
 1954).